piloufon/myLib/README.md

 # myLib
 A collection of libraries that I created and use.
+No other dependencies (C++ 23)
 Free to use for non-commercial purposes only.

 Contact: @Piloufond1 (twitter)